2020 College Football Playoff rankings predictions: Final Top 25

 - Miami (8-2): Miami's regular season is over.

-- Northwestern*: Northwestern would certainly throw a wrench into anticipated bowl expectations if it shocks Ohio State.
+- Northwestern (6-2): Northwestern kept it close, but too many mistakes and Ohio State's ground game were too much.

-- Louisiana (9-1): The Sun Belt title game against Coastal Carolina has been canceled (COVID-19 positive test and contact tracing).
+- Louisiana (9-1): The Sun Belt title game against Coastal Carolina was canceled (COVID-19 positive test and contact tracing).

 - Texas (6-3): Texas' regular season is over.